agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 The figure below represents an airfoil at a given angle of attack $\alpha$.
 The pressure and tangential stress distributions on the airfoils are reduced, if one neglects the drag, to the sole lift $\ell$ applied to the center of pressure.
-It is known from the aerodynamics that, for a fixed airspeed $V_\infty$, an *increasing angle of attack* determines an increase of $\ell$ and a movement of the point $\mathrm{CP}$ along the chord *towards the leading edge*.
+It is known from aerodynamics that, for a fixed airspeed $V_\infty$, an *increasing angle of attack* determines an increase of $\ell$ and a movement of the point $\mathrm{CP}$ along the chord *towards the leading edge*.
 This forward shift takes place until $\alpha$ reaches the stall angle of attack $\alpha_\mathrm{stall}$ of the airfoil then, for a further increase of $\alpha$, the center